James Wolfe: Character

 Wolfe was renowned by his troops for being demanding on himself and on them.
 He was also known for carrying the same combat equipment as his infantrymen – a musket, cartridge box and bayonet – which was unusual for officers of the period.
 Although he was prone to illness, Wolfe was an active and restless figure.
 Amherst reported that Wolfe seemed to be everywhere at once.
 There was a story that when someone in the British Court branded the young Brigadier mad, King George II retorted, "Mad, is he?
-Then I hope he will bite some of my other generals."
+Then I hope he will bite some others of my generals."
 A cultured man, before the Battle of the Plains of Abraham Wolfe is said by John Robison to have recited Gray's Elegy Written in a Country Churchyard, containing the line "The paths of glory lead but to the grave" to his officers, adding: "Gentlemen, I would rather have written that poem than take Quebec tomorrow".

 After being stung by rejection, in a letter to his mother in 1751 he admitted he would probably never marry and stated that he believed people could easily live without marrying.
 An apocryphal story was published after Wolfe's death saying that he had carried a locket portrait of Katherine Lowther, his supposed betrothed, with him to North America, and that he gave the locket to First Lieutenant John Jervis the night before he died.
 The story holds that Wolfe had a premonition of his own death in battle, and that Jervis faithfully returned the locket to Lowther.